Plotprojects/plot-android-eddystone-example/README.md

 2. Set your credentials in the plotconfig.json file.
 3. Edit the Eddystone namespace set in the MainActivity.java to match yours.
 4. Build and run the app.

-5. Press the search button to start listening for Eddystone beacons nearby.
+### Note
+This example project actively searches for beacons both while on foreground and background.
+For testing purposes, you can press the search button to force a beacon search.